PeterForth/ForthWin-Download/README.md

-# ForthWin-Download
+# Forth2020/ ForthWin-Download

 The quick installer was disclosed, proceed to install manually.

-Unzip the folder ForthWin.zip   and copy the Forthwin  folder to  C:\   folder  or you can specify another drive  , like  D:\FORTHWIN
+Unzip the folder ForthWin.zip   and copy the Forthwin  folder to  C:\FORTHW   folder  or you can specify another drive  , like D:\FORTHWIN ,  E:\FORTHWIN  etc

 After that  follow this instructions to load the Demos.